Police Drug Testing Information

 Urine specimens are usually collected in the same region where the candidate applies to work.
 Only testing sites approved by the Department of Health and Humans Services may perform the drug test.

-An FDA-approved immunoassay will be used for the initial test.
-This is usually an instant urine drug test cup like the 14 Panel T-Cup Urine Drug Test Kit, which can identify more drugs
+- An FDA-approved immunoassay will be used for the initial test.
+This is usually an instant urine drug test cup which can detect up to 14 drugs of abuse

 What Kind of Drug Test Do Police Officers Take?